 Programming and Software Engineering are a crucial part of the course, accounting for roughly a quarter of the mandatory modules.

 Can I design and develop websites from this course?

 Yes, although it is not a primary focus of the course.
-The programming skills you will learn can be applied to web development, and the Web Development Fundamentals and Web Publishing modules in first year can be built on through choosing elective modules in Web Development in later years.
+The programming skills you will learn can be applied to web development.

 Can I go on to specialise in Cloud Computing?

-Yes, having graduated with a BSc (Honours) in Software Development and Networking, it is possible to apply for entry to the taught MSc in Cloud Computing.
+Yes, having graduated with a BSc (Honours) in Computer Systems, it is possible to apply for entry to the taught MSc in Cloud Computing.

 Can I work in the Games Development Industry with this course?